e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `ArgumentInvalid` reason — with no header there is no recording, and the way out is exactly the mandatory `init!` an advance entry names (§12.6).

+**Increment 23, stage 2 — replay's entry pass (§12.7).** The four kinds and
+`_compile_feed`: everything a trace has to survive before `replay!` (stage 3) touches a single cell.
+Three things shaped it.

+*The fingerprint has two sides, so it is one function.* `_capture_header` writes the structural fingerprint — the layout's cell sizes, the root-input face list, the flat's component paths, each store's value type — into the header, and the validation compares the header's against the target's.
+Two spellings of that computation would be a silent way for a replay to pass: a field the capture records and the comparison forgets is checked by nobody.
+So `_fingerprint(sim)` is the one computation, and `_capture_header` calls it for the field it stores.

+*The pass is two-staged, and the split is Appendix C's policy column.*
+`ReplayHeaderMismatch` and `ReplaySchemaMismatch` are `fail-fast`, `ReplayUnknownFace` is `collected` — which reads as a contradiction until the order is fixed.
+The header's disagreements are collected among *themselves* and thrown before a single record is read, because a record resolved through a schema this model has already contradicted reports noise rather than a fault;
+the records are then collected in turn, so a trace with three bad entries reports three. §12.7's "validation is loud and up front" is that shape.

+*Two payload questions the spec leaves open, decided here.* A recorded value the target's declared type will not take is **not** a `ReplayUnknownFace` — the face is known, and it is the value the compiled scatter cannot accept — so it reports `ReplayHeaderMismatch(what = :root_input, name = face, expected = type, found = value)`, the same arm the root-input face-list comparison uses, discriminated by whether `name` is set.
+And a batch whose `writer` index is outside the header's schema list is `ReplayUnknownFace` per entry, `face` the bare position and `writer` rendered `"writer #i"`: the failure is exactly "this position resolves to no face", which is the kind's whole subject, and `ReplaySchemaMismatch` would have to carry an empty schema and an empty `unknown` list to say it.
+The `Union{Symbol,Int}` `face` field is the prototype running ahead of Appendix C's "face name" payload, flagged with `frames` for the spec pass.

+`_compile_feed`'s scalar gate is dispatch rather than a comparison — the typed `(Simulation{T}, Trace{T})` method beside the fallback a `Trace{Float64}` offered to a `Simulation{Dual}` reaches — which is why the two methods live in sim.jl beside where `replay!` will carry the identical pair, while the pass itself stays in trace.jl beside the capture it mirrors. `ReplayDiscardedStaging` is defined with the other three but has no emission site until stage 3, and MAP.md's §12 bullet says so.

 ## The properties the tests pin down